cis3296s25/projects-03-trenchcoat/README.md

 # Trench Coat
 Trench Coat is an online game designed for multiple users on individual devices to play together through a client-server web application.
+This is a game where you will be given a word that you have to draw out and other players would have to guess the word based on what you have drawn.

 ![This is a screenshot.](images.png)
 # How to run